vincenzooo/pyXsurf/README.rst

 distribution, while keeping them for backwards compatibility or future needs, so they are included.

+Code is usually commented, and sometimes even in the right place for self-documentation to work, but this is quite non-uniform, as it mixes different conventions I tried over the time, and it will remain like this until I find one tool that I can use to maintain the documentation.
-For the there is a good amount of comments in the code, and sometimes even in the right place for self-documentation to work.
-Unfortunately I am not proficient enough to automatically generate docs from code, or even follow a consistent standard (which one?), howevere there is a good amount of comments and docstrings in code, you should be able to access it by usual python introspection (?, ??, autocompletion, etc.).
+In the meanwhile, you should be able to access it by usual python introspection (``?``, ``??``, autocompletion, etc.).
 There are some tutorial and examples, but they are quite scattered around in folders ``Demo``, ``Tutorial``, ``Test``, etc.

-**TODO:** remove unessential files.
-Learn how to generate documentation from other functions docstring.

 Modules
 -------

-A basic description of the different modules is: \* **dataIO** Generic routines for accessing and manipulating data and files. \* **notebooks** Jupyter notebooks, not necessarily related to the libraries, include test and experiments on python. \* **plotting** Plotting functions for pySurf data. \* **pyGeo3D** Functions for geometry in space (lines and planes). \* **pyProfile** Equivalent of pySurf acting on Profiles. \* **pySurf** Functions and classes acting on 3D points or surfaces. \* **thermal** Functions for modelling of thermal forming of glass.
+A basic description of the different modules is:

+* **dataIO** Generic routines for accessing and manipulating data and files.

+* **notebooks**  Jupyter notebooks, not necessarily related to the libraries, include test and experiments on python.

+* **plotting** Plotting functions for pySurf data.

+* **pyGeo3D** Functions for geometry in space (lines and planes).

+* **pyProfile** Equivalent of pySurf acting on Profiles.

+* **pySurf** Functions and classes acting on 3D points or surfaces.

+* **thermal** Functions for modelling of thermal forming of glass.

 Some examples and data can be found in a ``test`` subfolder of each module.